mark-hahn/imprea/README.md

 @outputObs$ average$ merge$ inputObsA$, inputObsB$
 ```

-The chaining above, which is as succint as the functional equivalent, is made possible by setting the default inputs to a module as the arguments to `imprea.react` and the default outputs to the observables specified in `imprea.outputs`.
+The chaining above, which is as succint as the functional equivalent, is made possible by setting the default inputs to a module as the arguments to `imprea.react` and the default outputs to the observables specified in `imprea.output`.

 Don't confuse the above code with normal functional compostion.
 Even though the reactive chain is set up with functions, like `merge$ inputObsA$`, this is only run once and the internal reactive observables then act on events just as ReactiveX does.
 So this is really a DSL.